aaronbloomfield/ccc/hws/tokens/index.md

 ![](inheritance.dot.2.svg)

-#### Part 2, task 3: Compile and test the smart contract
+#### Part 2, task 3: Compile and test the provided code

-You will need to develop the smart contract for your cryptocurrency, and deploy it to our private Ethereum blockchain.
-Your code will use the files listed above and a few in the previous part.

 You should compile the [ERC721.sol](ERC721.sol.html) ([src](ERC721.sol)) code in Remix.
 Deploy it to the Javascript environment and play with the various functions.
 Note that you need to understand what the code in that smart contract does!
+As this is the provided code, and does not have all the features that we need (yet).

 #### Part 2, task 4: Create an NFT manager for images

 We are going to assemble all this code together to create an NFT manager.
 Most of the code is already done in the [ERC721.sol](ERC721.sol.html) ([src](ERC721.sol)).
-We are going to create a smart contract called `NFTmanager` that will work for images (or any other string data).
+We are going to create a smart contract called `NFTmanager` that will work for image URLs (or any other URL).
 The updated smart contract will implement the [IERC721full.sol](IERC721full.sol.html) ([src](IERC721full.sol)) interface (and, though inheritance, a number of other interfaces).

 There are some very strict submission requirements for this submission so that we can grade it in a sane manner: